The life of rangers in Aira Force and the Lakes

 You wouldn’t think that trees take much managing, but they do.

-Our Rangers work hard to protect our woodland and veteran trees as well as protecting you, by making sure that our woodland is safe for you to wander around freely.
+Our Rangers work closely with our Forestry Teams to protect our woodland and veteran trees as well as protecting you, by making sure that the woodland is safe for you to wander around freely.

-Did you know that St Catherine’s wood in Windermere is home to some of the rarest moths in the UK?
+Did you know that St Catherine’s wood in Windermere is home to one of the rarest moths in the UK… the Netted Carpet moth?

-From moths to badgers and birds to crayfish, the Lake District has lots of weird, wonderful and sometimes vulnerable nature and wildlife.
+From moths to badgers, lichens to fungi, and birds to crayfish, the Lake District has lots of weird, wonderful and sometimes vulnerable nature and wildlife.

 With nearly 14,000 hectares of valleys, lakes and fells in the Central & East Lakes it’s a pretty big back yard that our Rangers look after.